Jinny Osborn: Early life and education

 Osborn was born to Orlan H. "King" Cole and Katherine Flack in Seattle and grew up in Sheboygan, Wisconsin.
 Her father was president of the Barbershop Harmony Society, and is also remembered today as the founder of the "Clipper City Chordsmen" of Manitowoc.
 He was also the president of the Kingsbury Breweries Company.

 Osborn attended Shimer College, which at the time was a four-year junior college, for the 11th and 12th grades, graduating in 1945.
-Shimer was well known for its music program, and Osborn she majored in music in addition to playing violin in a student group that performed in nearby towns.
+Shimer was well known for its music program, and Osborn majored in music in addition to playing violin in a student group that performed in nearby towns.

 Musical career

 Osborn and three friends (Janet Ertel, Alice Mae Buschmann Spielvogel, and Dorothy Schwartz) formed the Chordettes in 1946, with Osborn singing tenor.
 Alice Spielvogel was replaced by Carol Buschmann, her sister-in-law, in 1947.
 In 1952, Lynn Evans (née Hargate; May 2, 1924 – February 6, 2020) replaced Schwartz.
 And in 1953, Margie Needham replaced Osborn (who was having a baby), though Osborn later returned to the group.
-Nancy Overton also was a member of the group at a later time.
+Nancy Overton was also a member of the group at a later time.

 Initially they did principally folk music in the barbershop quartet style, though they gradually adopted more conventional pop forms.
 The group gained prominence when they appeared on the television show Arthur Godfrey's Talent Scouts in 1949, returning as regular guests over the next four years.
 In 1953, Godfrey replaced their act with the McGuire Sisters.

 In the same year, Osborn left the group to have a daughter, thereby missing appearing on the recording of "Mr. Sandman".
 She was temporarily replaced by Margie Needham.

 Osborn did however appear on several of the group's subsequent major hits, including "Born to be With You" (1956), "Just Between You and Me" (1957) and "Lollipop" (1958).
 She also appeared in the group's appearance on the very first episode of American Bandstand in 1957.